uoftcprg/pokerkit/docs/source/customizations.rst

        PotLimit, OmahaHoldEmVariant, Stakes(0, (10, 20)), (2000, 3000),
    )

-Of course, PokerTools provide pre-configured poker games that allow simpler approach than the ones taken in the above code.
+Of course, PokerFace provide pre-configured poker games that allow simpler approach than the ones taken in the above code.